printvis/PrintVis.BusinessCentral.SkipPrint/README.md

-# PrintVis.BusinessCentral.SkipPrint
+# Skip Print when doing Mail Merge

-Skip Print of Job in Mailmerge
+This will allow users to skip printing jobs for mailmerge